SevenIsAtEleven/30099-maximus-is-a-bum/README.md

 ### Resources
 **1. Robot code**<br />
 <pre>
-    All of our functions are stored in robot.java, while main.java is the file that is used to run the TeleOp Mode See <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/robot.java">Robot.java</a>
+    All of our functions are stored in <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/robot.java">robot.java</a>, while <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/main.java">main.java</a> is the file that is used to run the TeleOp Mode
+    See <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/robot.java">Robot.java</a>
     Includes
      * Mecanum_drive